ABOUT THIS AND THAT

 I believe another reason the site isn't getting as many visitors as before is that according to YouTube, 70% of all Internet activity is now done on smart phones instead of computers.
 Because text-based pages don't present well on phone screens, people are moving away from them.

-2017 was a great year of growth for the site with 17 new pages, updates to 25 existing pages and 81 new YouTube videos.
-The total number of people visiting the original text-based site in 2017 decreased slightly.
+2018 was a good year of growth for the site with 6 new pages, updates to 20 existing pages and 56 new YouTube videos.
+The total number of people visiting the original text-based site in 2018 decreased slightly.
 I believe the cause is the mass migration of people away from traditional text-based web pages to the more entertaining videos available on YouTube.
 Another reason people are turning away from web pages is that commercial ventures have figured out how to work the system so they dominate Google searches.
 It's getting very difficult to find good information sites.
 YouTube, on the other hand, isn't so compromised.

 The ten most popular pages of the 536 that make up the site were: